aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/kba-how-to-run-support-info-tool.md

 To help IT Support understand your device faster, you may be asked to run the Support Info Tool during a support request.

 The tool creates a text report with basic technical information about your computer.
+This helps you provide the details IT Support needs to understand your device and continue troubleshooting.

-This helps the technician avoid asking you to manually search for details such as:
+The report collects details such as:

 - computer name
 - IP address
 - Windows version
 - last reboot time
-- registered antivirus product
+- antivirus product

 ## Quick Process Overview